sgpx/notes/aws-cli-cloudformation/README.md

 ## get list of resources in stack

-`aws cloudformation describe-stack-resource --stack-name my-stack-name`
+`aws cloudformation describe-stack-resources --stack-name my-stack-name`

 ## get a particular resource